shadaj/slinky/README.md

 With Slinky's built in typeclass derivation for converting between Scala and JavaScript types, we can describe the properties of the external component using idiomatic Scala, using types like Option that will be converted into a JS representation at runtime (in this case the value for Some and undefined for None).

+## Credits
+Much credit goes to existing Scala.js libraries for React, such as scalajs-react and SRI, which provided a lot of inspiration for Slinky's design.

+Slinky logo based on https://thenounproject.com/dianatomic/uploads/?i=40452